Our Leadership

 Board of Directors

-Stephanie Gawur, Vice Chair
+Stephanie Gawur, Board Chair

 Stephanie specializes in government relations, issues management and municipal affairs as the Senior Director of Government Relations at Santis Health.
 Stephanie has supported a number of municipal, provincial, and federal campaigns over the last decade, and was Executive Assistant to a Member of Parliament for whom she managed community outreach and engagement.